ibm-watson-iot/iot-java/samples/iotfdeviceclient/java_cli_for_devices.rst

 Publish event using user-defined quality of service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Events can be published at higher MQTT quality of servive levels, but these events may take slower then QoS level 0, because of the extra confirmation of receipt.
+Events can be published at higher MQTT quality of servive levels, but these events may take slower than QoS level 0, because of the extra confirmation of receipt.
 Also Quickstart flow allows only Qos of 0

 .. code:: java